Here we will try to give you practical information to help you navigate and to help you get the most out of your stay in Tromsø.

 If the weather is cold, it is often also a clear sky and there should be good chances of seeing the Northern Lights or Aurora Borealis.
 Have a look at the forecast of Northern Lights activity.
 If you don’t have time to take a trip outside the city, away from the light pollution, there are some relatively dark spots in the city.
 From the city centre, you can take a walk to the eastern shore of the Prestvannet lake (there is a small concrete platform by the water) or to the “beach” – Telegrafbukta.
 From the university campus, you can go to the ski track in the forest to the west of the campus – aim for Kraft Sportssenter.

 Unless otherwise indicated, plan for cold weather, but follow the weather forecast service.
 (We won’t guarantee the reliability!)
 The current weather can be followed from an on-campus weather station with a live web camera facing south.

-Whatever weather, it won’t be warm by anyone’s but an snowman’s standards, so you will need warm clothing, a scarf, gloves or mittens, solid shoes and something to warm your head with.
+Whatever the weather, we can promise you that it won’t be warm, so you will need warm clothing and solid shoes.
 People won’t expect others to look elegant at this time of year, looking sensible and warm is the correct thing here.